 The first masts and communications kit were put in place at the end of September 2013.
 Since then wind data has been successfully collected and sent via GSM to Jersey Met.

 In 2017 further feasibility work was carried out to reassess progress in the tidal stream industry and the opportunities for Jersey.
-Visit the Tidal stream industry update in our reports section.
+The Tidal stream industry update found that the industry had not progressed as quickly as hoped.